canjs/canjs/guides/getting-started-tutorial/view-models.md

 });
 ```

-Here we’re using [the define plugin](TheDefinePlugin.html) to set up two new
+Here we’re using [the define plugin](TheDefinePlugin.html), something
+we'll go into detail on later, to set up two new
 properties: `state` to keep track of the selected state, and `states` with
 the list of states that can be selected.
 In the `state` setter, we’re showing
 an alert when a new state is selected.
 If you refresh the Restaurants page,